LivePersonInc/developer-center/pages/documents/guides/StructuredContent/overview.md

 **Link**

-Open a URL in a web view when opened in mobile, or in a new tab for web.This action can be used for deep link purposes.
+Open a URL in a web view when opened in mobile, or in a new tab for web.
+This action can be used for deep link purposes.

 Each environment can override the URI for their specific needs.